daler/chromhmm-enhancers-umel/README.md

 │   │   ├── umel_dnase.bed
 │       ...
 │       ...
+│   ├── prepare_data_lifted_over    # Mirrors `prepare_data` directory, but data here are have been lifted-over if needed; otherwise symlinked.
+│   │   ├── bam
+│   │   ├── bed
+│   │   ├── bed.gz
-│   ├── model_data                         # symlinks to lifted-over BAMs, relabeled and ready for use by ChromHMM │   │   ├── umel_control.bam
+│   ├── model_data                  # symlinks to lifted-over BAMs in prepare_data_lifted_over, relabeled and ready for use by ChromHMM
+│   │   ├── umel_control.bam
 │   │   ...
 │   │   ...